 We prefer to behave in approval with our social groups”

 Belongingness is our innate need to form and maintain strong, stable interpersonal relationships.
-More than we are often consciously aware, we want to be part of a peer group, community, and society.
+More than we are often consciously aware, we want to be part of a peer group, community and society.

-Once we feel we belong to a group, we will conform to, and internalize the group’s values and norms.
+Once we feel we belong to a group, we will conform to, and internalize, the groups values and norms.
 In general, we conform to both injunctive norms of our groups (implied approved behavior by the group), and to descriptive norms (common behavior among group members).
 We may even behave adversely to groups that we do not want to be associated with.

-Your brand, products, or services are social objects that inherently form and play a role within social groups… Therefore, belongingness and conformity have multiple strong persuasive effects.
+Your brand, products or services are social objects that inherently form and play a role within social groups… Therefore, belongingness and conformity have multiple strong persuasive effects.
 Does your prospect want to belong and conform to your group?

 Scientific research example